I needed an extra bed in my old house for one of the tenants. Rather than buy something, I decided to just build a bed out of construction lumber.

 Although construction lumber comes planed, it is typically not planed to a smoothness desired for furniture projects.
 I had already moved my thickness planer and jointer from my shop, so the next most convenient thing to use was a power planer.
 The power planer is about the size of a regular jack plane, but it works more like a mini upside down 3" wide jointer.
 The wider boards required three side by side passes to plane.
 On some of the boards, I still ended having some ridges between the passes, which I sanded with a belt sander.

 I also put a quarter inch chamfer on all the exposed edges.
 The power planer infeed side has a 45 degree V notch in it, which allowed me to get a consistent depth of chamfer whether I was putting it on top of the factory rounded edge, or a fresh square edge from a rip cut.
 I decided to make quarter inch chamfers part of the overall styling of this project.

 For chamfers in the end grain, I just cut them by hand with a sharp knife.

-the head and foot boards.
+The overall bed design consists of a headboard and footboard of similar design, with the side rails screwed onto the head and foot boards.
 The bed posts are two 2x3's side by side, with a notch for where the side rails screw in.

 Putting some nice curves on the headboard like I did with this one would have been better, but I already removed my bandsaw from the old shop.
 So I had to make do with some straight cuts instead.